egeniq/EFDataMappingKit/README.md

 We've been using some simple mapping mechanisms that allow us to easily and declaratively map data from one format to another.

-We'll have to add documentation and it's far from ready, but we thought we'd share it anyway because it may benefit others.
+We'll have to add some getting started documentation and it's far from ready, but we thought we'd share it anyway because it may benefit others.